raghunandankavi2010/Programs/README.md

 If you try to run without out path specified you get a dialog.
 More info at https://stackoverflow.com/questions/23688702/cannot-start-compilation-the-output-path-is-not-specified-for-module.
 Out folder is not committed to repo as it is not required.

+You can contribute by submitting a pull request.

 # CopyRight

 **Copyright [2019] Raghunandan Kavi**